 Local EMA Director makes request to GEMA for EMAT.

-GEMA notifies on-call EMAT Liaison
+GEMA notifies on-call EMAT Liaison.

 If the EMAT Request Form was not included in the initial request the on-call EMAT Liaison will contact the director and complete the form by phone.